Dissecting Spectral Granger Causality through Partial Information Decomposition: Methods

 from which the spectral GC from $X_{\alpha_j}$ to $Y$ is defined as \cite{geweke1982measurement}:

 The frequency-domain formulation of the GC provided in (\ref{SGC}) has several desirable properties, including its non-negativity and the fact that it can be closely related to the time-domain GC by the spectral integration property, i.e. $F_{X_{\alpha_j}\rightarrow Y}=\frac{1}{\pi}\int_0^{\pi}f_{X_{\alpha_j} \rightarrow Y}(\omega)\mathrm{d}\omega$.
-Remarkably, the definition (\ref{SGC}) differs from the spectral causality measure computed in \cite{faes2022new} in the way instantaneous effects among the processes in $X_{\alpha_j}$ are handled; the two measures are equivalent when the sub-process $Z$ is strictly causal ($\Sigma_{12}=\Sigma_{21}=0$).
+Remarkably, the definition (\ref{SGC}) differs from the spectral causality measure computed in \cite{faes2022new} in the way instantaneous effects among the processes in $X_{\alpha_j}$ are handled; the two measures are equivalent when the sub-process $Z$ is strictly causal ($\Sigma_{12}=\Sigma_{21}=0$); see the Supplementary Material (Sect.
+II.C) for a detailed comparison.